Ayush-Kanoje/wind-fire/README.md

 # wind-fire
-A system that help to detect fire  occurring in forests
+A system that helps to detect fire  occurring in forests